grafana/mimir/pkg/scheduler/README.md

 It creates a Querier-Worker connections to the Scheduler, each of which which begins the `QuerierLoop`, which is the core method that triggers changes to the state of Querier-Worker connections to the Scheduler.

-The Scheduler tracks Querier-Worker connections by Querier ID, which is generally just the Querier pod name.
+The Scheduler tracks Querier-Worker connections by Querier ID.
 This connection tracking serves two purposes:

 1. Adding and removing Queriers from the Tenant-Querier [shuffle sharding](https://grafana.com/docs/mimir/latest/configure/configure-shuffle-sharding/#query-frontend-and-query-scheduler-shuffle-sharding)